 As Horn Lake Middle School students transitioned into different high schools, Gen SC continued their fundraising efforts alongside the newly formed Unknown Child Foundation - www.unknownchild.org - and raised another $25,000 to purchase the first of ten maquettes cast by Rick Wienecke to raise funds for the UCF.
 Gen SC presented the maquette to Mr. Jack Cohen at the Israel Fest in 2014.

 After more fundraising, the Lord led Gen SC to present another Holocaust survivor, Mr. Leonid Saharovici, with a smaller version of Wienecke's sculpture in 2017.
 It was a very moving moment for the students as Mr. Saharovici wept in his hands, saying no one had ever done anything like that for him in his life.
 Mr. Leonid passed away in November of 2018.
 He is greatly missed.

 On February 8, 2019, Gen SC hosted the "Have a Heart for Holocaust Banquet".
 Holocaust survivor Jack Cohen was the guest speaker.
-Gen SC raised $9,000 for the Unknown Child Foundation in 2019 while honoring the memories of Mr. Saharovici as well as a dear friend and former leader in Renewed Moms - Kari Coudriet - who passed away in December 2018.
+Gen SC raised $9,000 for the Unknown Child Foundation in 2019 while honoring the memory of Mr. Saharovici.

 On November 9, 2019...
 Gen SC hosted REMEMBERING KRISTALLNACHT: the 81st anniversary as survivor Mr. Warren Kramer shared his harrowing experiences on that pre-WW2 night of broken glass.
 Sadly, on November 13, 2019 Mr. Kramer took his last breath just a few days after our wonderful night of remembrance.
 None of us could have imagined that would be our last time with him.
 He will be greatly missed.